 The FALL 2022 issue of SCULPTURE REVIEW, the quarterly magazine of the National Sculpture Society, featured a lovely long article, with nine photos, titled “A PERFECT PAIR: The Studios of Rosetta Sculpture and Mel Schockner Photography”.
 Unfortunately, the Magazine is not available for free on line but if you can find a print issue it gives a lot of both background and current information about our joint journey to where we are now.

 In July 2022 I was very pleased to gain representation for my sculpture in the Sorrel Sky Gallery in Durango, CO.
-I have been aware of Sorrel Sky for some time and have been impressed with the quality and variety of work they offer so when the owner, Shanan Campbell, approached me for representation I was thrilled.
-The Gallery is lovely and they have a good variety of my work on site, with access also to everything I have available, so if you are in the area, do stop by!
+I had been aware of Sorrel Sky for some time, impressed with the quality and variety of work they offer, so when the owner, Shanan Campbell, approached me for representation I was thrilled.

 With the passing of her beloved cat, a friend purchased On The Fence which reminded her of her departed friend.
 Since her cat was white, I offered to put a lighter patina on her sculpture and am pleased with the results.
 So I want to take this opportunity to let everyone know that I may be open to custom patinas on domestic cat sculptures, with limitations of course.
 As an example, here are the original and the recent custom patinas.